RE@L Repost: "To Code or Not to Code? That Is The Question".... So What Is The Answer?

 Why?
 There’s a real sense of power in getting a digital screen to obey your program/code and not someone else’s.
-See the photo at the right!

 Since computers first wedged their way into K12 classrooms about 50 years ago, one of the questions frequently heard was: “Should students learn computer programming (coding)?
 Or, instead, should they learn to use computers and mobile devices, like iPads, as the best way to enhance their learning?”
 There’s only so much time in a teaching and learning day….

 But the answer has to be, “Both!”
 Why?
 Both skills are more important than ever for learning and future careers.
-Still, that question is still being debated today.
+That question is still being debated today.
 For several generations the classroom focus has been more on using computers as a teaching and learning tool.
 But, today, coding is regaining the attention of teachers and the tech industry.

-Having been math teachers in those days, your RE@L Blogmeisters, Dale and Tom were pioneers forsighted enough to gain access to computers in their classrooms.
+Having been math teachers in those days, your RE@L Blogmeisters, Dale and Tom were pioneers foresighted enough to gain access to computers in their classrooms.
 The photo at the right shows Tom’s students playing MECC’s exciting Oregon Trail.
 That simulation game was coded in BASIC by RE@L’s Don Rawitsch with two other college colleagues over 40 years ago!